Plain English Summary

 Background and study aims

 Radiofrequency ablation is a cancer treatment that uses heat made by radio waves to kill cancer cells.
 Radiofrequency is a type of electrical energy that heats up solid tumours and kills it.
 The aim of this study is to compare a new method we have developed for ablating liver tumours, the hepatic "cool-wet" radiofrequency ablation system with other methods already available.
-We are also going to investigate how safe the method is to use (phase 1 of the study) and how effective a treatment it is (phase 2).
+The study also investigates how safe the method is to use (phase 1 of the study) and how effective a treatment it is (phase 2).

 Who can participate?